SIGGRAPH Asia 2020 Goes Virtual

 F: In this process, what kinds of tests did you do to give the designers the idea?

 EP: I think with all of the tests and with the Nokk as well, we did start with some hand-drawn tests.
 Even seeing once again the example of legs, and how much the leg should sort of splash away into water, and how much they could stay fairly solidified, was something that we tested with some hand-drawn tests first.
 And then you take that into animation, and then you would try to run little sort of various types of character tests, like a still test of the Nokk with just some head animation.
 That informed that we needed to take the water distortion and reduce it on the face.
 Because there were subtle movements, that distortion was making the rig harder and keep that just on the body.
 Then you would do a test on how much spray and spindrift should be in there.
 And you do a running test.
 So it's kind of you really work closely as a group and sort of run these tests to explore different aspects and keep the Directors in the loop for that time.

 F: Could you explain more about the unified rendering?

-EP: I think when we talk about unified rendering and looking forward, at a lot of places at Disney animation, we have a glViewport that we use for when we're viewing things in our various departments and getting previews as we're working, and then you do a final frame render that on a and takes a significantly longer chunk of time.
+EP: I think when we talk about unified rendering and looking forward, at a lot of places at Disney animation, we have a glViewport that we use for when we're viewing things in our various departments and getting previews as we're working, and then you do a final frame render that on a render farm and takes a significantly longer chunk of time.
 Sometimes those technical requirements require different paths and different pipelines.
 We would love to find paths where almost what you see is what you get, and so there's more of a continuum from the preview that you see, to the final frame.
 It's almost more of a transition from speed to quality over time, but it's less of a dichotomy.

 F: Any suggestions for the audience when watching Frozen 2?